Agoric/documentation/main/reference/ertp-api/amount-math.md

 We recommend you import the two `AssetKind` values from `@agoric/ERTP` instead of making the strings yourself.
 - `AssetKind.NAT` (`nat`): Used with fungible assets.
 Values are natural numbers using the JavaScript  [BigInt](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt) type to avoid overflow risks from using the usual JavaScript `Number` type.
 - `AssetKind.SET` (`set`): Used with non-fungible assets.
-Values are arrays of objects such as strings.
+Values are arrays of objects (e.g., strings).

 Use `makeIssuerKit(allegedName, assetKind, displayInfo)` to specify which `AssetKind` your contract uses.
-The second parameter, `assetKind` is optional and defaults to `AssetKind.NAT` if not given.
+The second parameter, `assetKind`, is optional and defaults to `AssetKind.NAT` if not given.
+Similarly, the `displayInfo` parameter is optional and defaults to undefined if not given.
 For example
 ```js
 import { AssetKind, makeIssuerKit } from '@agoric/ertp';
 makeIssuerKit('quatloos'); // Defaults to AssetKind.NAT and undefined displayInfo